Powerdynamo brings new ignition & light

 #

-Please do observe those remarks, but at the same time, be not afraid of installation.
-Remember, before you, thousands of other customers have successfully installed the system.
+Please do observe these remarks, but at the same time, don't be afraid of the installation process.
+Remember, that before you, thousands of other customers have successfully installed the system.

 Enjoy driving your bike with its new electric heart!